SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Glaring issues could pop up, making us aware of problematic people before taking them into the club.
 - Recruits would form bonds and some amount of loyalty would be built up, reducing the chances of them backstabbing by leaking info from the group later.
 - This was the best way to measure if someone could be an asset to the club in the future; to see if they would participate enthusiastically and be able to set aside time for the Debsoc.
 - **In our messages to the recruits, we kept telling them that we were measuring their consistency.
-Unfortunately, some people interpreted this as 'consistently high performance', instead of 'high attendance'.
-One guy showed up for just one debate and later complained to me that he wasn't taken in 'even though he won 1/1 of his debates.
-So be careful with your phrasing.
+Unfortunately, some people interpreted this as 'consistently high performance' instead of 'high attendance.'
+One guy showed up for just one debate and later complained to me that he wasn't taken in 'even though he won 1/1 of his debates'.
+So being careful with phrasing is critical.
 Using the word 'attendance' instead is also risky since it could turn off people by reminding them of college.**

 Having a round 1 and a round 2 before this month-long recruitment is still advantageous because
 - People filter themselves out after round 1 and round 2, and you'll have less data to handle in round 3.